No one will tell you that labor is going to be easy. Labor means work, after all. But, there is plenty you can do ahead of time to prepare for labor.

 Pregnancy - getting through labor

 Minnich ME.
 Childbirth preparation and nonpharmacologic analgesia.
 In: Chestnut DH, Wong CA, Tsen LC, et al, eds.
-Chestnut's Obstetric Anesthesia.
+Chestnut's Obstetric Anesthesia: Principles and Practice.
 5th ed.
-Elsevier Saunders; 2014:chap 21.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 21.

 Updated by: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.